leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

-## 10. INDEMNIFICATION
+### 9. INDEMNIFICATION

 To the fullest extent permitted by law, you agree to indemnify, defend and hold harmless Leighton Avant-Garde Haus, its officers, directors, shareholders, successors in interest, employees, agents, subsidiaries and affiliates, from and against any and all actual or threatened third party claims (groundless or otherwise), demands, losses, damages, costs and liability, proceedings (at law or in equity) and expenses (including reasonable attorneys’ and expert fees and costs of investigation) arising out of or in connection with (a) your use of the Sites, including without limitation any of your Submissions, (b) your breach of these Terms, including your breach of any covenant, representation, warranty, term, or condition set forth herein, including, without limitation, the obligations set forth in Section 3 (Information Submitted Through Our Sites) and Section 4 (Required Conduct While Using Our Sites), (c) your violation of any law or regulation or of any third party rights, including infringement, libel, misappropriation, or other violation of any third party’s intellectual property or other legal rights or (d) the disclosure, solicitation or use of any personal information by you, whether with or without your knowledge or consent.
-Leighton Avant-Garde Haus reserves the right, however, to assume the exclusive defense and control of any matter otherwise subject to indemnification by you and, in such case, you agree to cooperate with Leighton Avant-Garde Haus’ defense of such claim, and in no event may you agree to any settlement affecting Leighton Avant-Garde Haus without Leighton Avant-Garde Haus’ prior written consent.
+Leighton Avant-Garde Haus reserves the right, however, to assume the exclusive defense and control of any matter otherwise subject to indemnification by you and, in such case, you agree to cooperate with Leighton Avant-Garde Haus' defense of such claim, and in no event may you agree to any settlement affecting Leighton Avant-Garde Haus without Leighton Avant-Garde Haus’ prior written consent.

-## 11. SUSPENSION OR TERMINATION OF ACCESS TO OUR SITES
+### 10. SUSPENSION OR TERMINATION OF ACCESS TO OUR SITES

 Notwithstanding any provision to the contrary in these Terms, you agree that Leighton Avant-Garde Haus may, in its sole discretion and with or without prior notice, for any or no reason, suspend or terminate your access to any or all of the Sites and/or block your future access to any or all of the Sites, including without limitation for any of the following reasons: (a) if we determine that you have violated any provision, or the spirit, of these Terms, (b) in response to a request by a law enforcement or other government agency, (c) due to discontinuance or material modification of any of the Sites, or (d) due to unexpected technical issues or problems.
 Leighton Avant-Garde Haus shall not be liable to you or any third party for any termination of your access to any part of the Sites.
 The rights and obligations of these Terms which by their nature should survive, shall so survive any termination of your use of the Sites.

-## 11. CONTACT
+### 11. CONTACT

 Questions or comments about the Terms or about the Sites may be directed to Leighton Avant-Garde Haus at the email address legal@theleightonhaus.com.
 You may also email us at that address if you would like to report what you believe to be a violation of these Terms.
 However, please note that we do not accept any responsibility to maintain the confidentiality of any report of a violation you may submit to us, including your identity, nor do we commit to providing a personal reply to any report you submit, nor are we obligated to take action in response to your report.

-## 12. CLAIMS OF COPYRIGHT INFRINGEMENT
+### 12. CLAIMS OF COPYRIGHT INFRINGEMENT

 Leighton Avant-Garde Haus respects the intellectual property rights of others and we request that the people who use the Sites do the same.
 The Digital Millennium Copyright Act of 1998 (the “DMCA”) provides recourse for copyright owners who believe that material appearing on the Internet infringes their rights under U.S. copyright law.
 If you believe in good faith that materials available on the Sites infringe your copyright, you (or your agent) may send Leighton Avant-Garde Haus a notice requesting that we remove the material or block access to it.
 If you believe in good faith that someone has wrongly filed a notice of copyright infringement against you, you may send a counter-notice to Leighton Avant-Garde Haus under applicable provisions of the DMCA.
 Please note that substantial penalties under U.S. copyright law may be levied against any filer of a false counter-notice.
 Notices and counter-notices must meet the then-current statutory requirements imposed by the DMCA.
 See 17 U.S.C. § 512(c)(3), available at http://www.copyright.gov/title17/92chap5.html for details.
 Notices and counter-notices should be sent to: